apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 any operations in the AWS infrastructure other than those for the S3 bucket, and that restricted by the rights of the requested role ARN.

-All three tokens also marshall the encryption settings: The encryption mechanism to use and the KMS key ID or SSE-C client secret.
+All tokens marshall the encryption settings: The encryption mechanism to use and the KMS key ID or client secret.
 This allows encryption policy and secrets to be uploaded from the client to the services.

 This document covers how to use these tokens.
 For details on the implementation